 - Absolution/Living a Reconciled Life

 The first step in the sacramental process of reconciliation is self-examination—learning from the past where we have gone astray and where healing is necessary.
-We have to do this, not out of an act of shame or self-flagellation but because, in the words of Bishop Jennifer Baskerville-Burrows: “You have to tell the whole story, so you can write a new story.”
-(You can watch some highlights from her sermon on the story of Christ Church Cathedral in Missouri, and the part slavery and racism played in that story here.)
+We have to do this, not out of an act of shame or self-flagellation but because, in the words of Bishop Jennifer Baskerville-Burrows: “You have to tell the whole story, so you can write a new story.”* And so the Telling the Whole Story project was born: a concerted effort to explore three stories which need more telling: acknowledging the origins of the land on which All Saints stands; recognizing our congregational complicity in Jim Crow Segregation and the founding of St. Barnabas Church; and exploring both the history behind and the ongoing impact of the whiteness of the iconography in the church in general and the stained glass in particular.

-- The Land We Are On The Land group has recently completed its report to the Vestry and has compiled its findings in a written paper.
+- The Land We Are On The Land Group completed its report to the Vestry, has compiled its findings and submitted an extensive written paper.
 See our Land Acknowledgement here.

-- St. Barnabas Church The St. Barnabas group is working on telling the story of All Saints’ role in necessitating the creation of a separate church rather than welcoming African Americans into its congregation.
+- All Saints’ History of Jim Crow Segregation and St. Barnabas Church The St. Barnabas group is working on telling the story of All Saints’ role in necessitating the creation of a separate church rather than welcoming African Americans into its congregation.

 What Happens Next?